 (I can't tell you how much I love questions like these.
 If there is anything valuable about having walked through the Great Sadness, it is the expertise I get to bring to the table now.
 I love questions like these, because I know how to answer them.)

 I have two pieces of advice, and I truly believe they are two safe and foolproof guidelines for loving anyone who is grieving - any age, at any stage.

 First, let him feel how he feels, however that is.

 People who have lost much can often feel like they are obligated to feel a certain way, and they don't get choices anymore.
 Always try to give those choices back to them.
-Distraction and fun can indeed be a ministry, if he wants to be distracted and have fun.
+Distraction and fun can indeed be a comfort, if he wants to be distracted and have fun.
 If he needs to feel something else, let him feel that.
 Let him choose how he feels, and give him space to feel it.

 Second, give him a choice anytime you can, and listen to what he says.

 I felt for so long like, "Well, I'm widowed now.
 I lost the person and the plans and the future I wanted.
 It's been decided."
 WIDOWED.
 I felt like that word was written in all caps, everywhere, on everything.
 So do you know what I really wanted?
 I wanted to make some decisions.
 I wanted people to let me decide something else.
 Anything else.
 Everything else.
 All the decisions that were left, I wanted them to be mine.
 Because the biggest decisions had been made.